The NHS is a major stakeholder in any local economy. The value of the NHS to local economies reaches across a number of areas.

 The challenge for the NHS is to understand the value it brings to the local economy.
 This will differ across the country and focus should be given on the select areas where partnerships can be developed.

-To understand the value of the NHS in your local area and the potential for partnership working contact Michael.firstname.lastname@example.org, NHS local growth adviser, for more information.
+To understand the value of the NHS in your local area and the potential for partnership working contact Michael.firstname.lastname@example.org, Head of Health Economic Partnerships, for more information.